Kshitiz-Mhto/mock-my-commit/README.md

   > **Note:**

-  > - For symlinks, run PowerShell or Command Prompt as Administrator
+  > - For symlinks, run PowerShell as Administrator
   > - Replace `C:\full\path\to\bin` with your actual binary path
   > - `$env:SYSTEMROOT`/`%SYSTEMROOT%` automatically resolves to `C:\Windows` (or system root)